Is luxury sustainable? Find out.

-How Sustainable is Zara?
+Zara Sustainability Rating | How Sustainable is Zara?
+Are They Fast Fashion?

-We’re back with #fiveweeksoffails–a series where we dig into some of the biggest names in fast fashion to help you sort progress from BS.
+Weโ€™re back with #fiveweeksoffailsโ€“a series where we dig into some of the biggest names in fast fashion to help you sort progress from BS.

-We’ll go over the good, the bad, and where there is room for improvement.
-The brand we’re holding to the fire this week?
+Weโ€™ll go over the good, the bad, and where there is room for improvement.
+The brand we are holding to the fire this week?
 Zara.

 Zara is a fast fashion pioneer.
 New inventory comes in so quickly that a shopper is likely to get a completely new shopping experience each time they walk into a store.

 Recently, Zara has been making an effort to boost its sustainability image with the launch of its Join Life movement.
 This launch includes sustainability commitments, ethical goals, and, of course, a product line.
-But has this recent effort been enough to make Zara a sustainable brand?
+But has this recent effort been enough to make them a sustainable brand?

 How Sustainable is Zara Join Life?